Bhabiji/FlowField/index.md

 ![Image of Flow field](https://raw.githubusercontent.com/Bhabiji/FlowField/master/Images/GIF2.gif)

 ## Conclusion/Discussion
 As you can see both units walking around vs. units going through the slower material arrive at about the same time.
 The robust and efficient pathfinding is visualized through the usage of many agents and shows the potential for usage in RTS games and fluid simulations.
+Positions can be changed constantly, giving a very flexible control.

 Bringing me to personal future interests, while less interested in improving the algorithms themselves, I am more interested in learning/mastering the Unity DOTS workflow to implement more traditional algorithms and test them out in Unity DOTS.
 I have tried this with Flow fields already but with no success, having time constraints at the time of writing and an overall lack of knowledge when it comes to this new workflow, the decision was made to first have a better understanding with traditional implementations of the flowfield.